AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/action-bar/index.md

 ## Examples:
 ### Buttons conditional rendering

-In React, rendering occurs whenever the state or props of a component change.
-If the getButtons method is called within the rendering cycle of a component, it will be executed whenever that component is re-rendered due to state or prop changes.
+Content Fragment Admin invokes getButtons method each time a user changes content fragments selection.
+Therefore, you can dynamically return different sets of buttons based on the data that has changed on the page.

-You can indeed use this method to dynamically return different sets of buttons based on the data that has changed on the page.
 For example:

 ```js
 import { register } from "@adobe/uix-guest";